caelia/civet/README.md

 Also, each element description includes a **Contents** subsection, describing what child nodes are required or allowed.
 However, for all elements, unless otherwise noted, markup from the target vocabulary is permitted within any element of the template vocabulary, and comments and processing instructions are unrestricted.

+NOTES:

+* This document uses the `cvt:` namespace prefix in all element descriptions.
+Bear in mind that, as with all XML namespace prefixes, this is merely a convention (and is the default prefix supported by the Scheme library), and you may use a different prefix in your code and templates.

-Please note also, that while all elements described are handled by the processor and should not cause errors, some (e.g. locale) do not actually do anything.
+* While all elements described [except **cvt:with**] are handled by the processor and should not cause errors, some (e.g. locale) do not actually do anything.

 ### ELEMENTS

-#### template
+#### cvt:template

 This is the document element for an extension template.
 As of Version 0.1, a `template` element may only contain `config`, `locale`, `defvar`, and